sukaiagenji/WhiteLotus/README.md

 Go to [Alexa AVS Developer Console](https://developer.amazon.com/avs/home.html), and create or select a product.
 Once you've done that, select "Security Profile" on the left side, followed by the "Other devices and platforms" on the right near the bottom.
 Select "Download" to download your `config.json`, which you can now upload to your Raspberry Pi.

-Run `git https://github.com/sukaiagenji/WhiteLotus.git` to download White Lotus.
+Run `git clone https://github.com/sukaiagenji/WhiteLotus.git` to download White Lotus.

 `cd` into where you downloaded White Lotus (usually `~/WhiteLotus`).